 I never lose.
 Either I win, or I learn.Nelson Mandela

 You have the choice.
 Mindsets are just beliefs.
-They’re strong convictions, but they’re only in your head, and you can change your mind.
+They’re solid convictions but only in your head, and you can change your mind.

-If you have a fixed mindset, you feel that your characteristics, talents, and personality are genetically decided at birth and that there is nothing you can do about it.
-The primary goal for persons with a fixed state of mind is to affirm and prove that they are intelligent.
+If you have a fixed mindset, you feel that your characteristics, talents, and personality are genetically decided at birth and that you can do nothing about it.
+The primary goal for persons with a fixed state of mind is to affirm and prove they are intelligent.

 If you have a growth mindset, you think you develop your characteristics mainly via work and that everyone can improve with hard work and devotion.